 Since the plants are adjusted to the growing conditions in the area, they will most likely require less care than other plants.
 This could include amending the soil to make it more acidic or alkaline, fertilization or pruning.

 If you are interested in adding some to your garden, the Lady Bird Johnson Wildflower Center has prepared a list of New York native plants that you may be able to find at your local nursery or garden center.
 A link to a local supplier list is also included on that page.
 You can call the local Extension office for additional recommendations.

-Image by daryl_mitchell under a Flickr Creative Commons Attribution-ShareAlike License
+Image by Cranbrook Institute of Science under a Flickr Creative Commons Attribution License